Chase-42/Chase-42/README.md

 - [Webpack](https://webpack.js.org/)
 - [GraphQL](https://graphql.org/)

-## 📫 You can lear more about me and reach me at...
+## 📫 You can lear more about me and reach me at my...

 [Portfolio](https://chasecollins.tech)